About Natural Wight

 Thousands more Island residents and visitors have benefited from the conservation work of our inimitable Green Army.
 This group of young volunteers (all aged 16-25 and many of whom live in supported accommodation) have carried out conservation tasks with training from our partners all around the Island on some of its most sensitive sites for wildlife.
 See our Facebook page for more information.

 Natural Wight has been very lucky to have been helped throughout by many of Nature’s professionals!
-Our partners include the Hampshire & Isle of Wight Wildlife Trust, National Trust, the Footprint Trust, Arc, The New Carnival Company, the IW Council, the Tree Council, Gift to Nature, the CPRE and more.
+Our partners include the Hampshire & Isle of Wight Wildlife Trust, National Trust, the Footprint Trust, Arc, IW Council, the Tree Council, the CPRE and more.
 To find out more about these organisations, what’s coming up and how to get involved, click on our Partners’ and Funders’ links on the home page.

-The Natural Wight project is designed and run by Spectrum Housing and was originally funded by Natural England and the Big Lottery Fund as part of their enormously successful Access to Nature programme.
+The Natural Wight project was designed and run by Spectrum Housing and was originally funded by Natural England and the Big Lottery Fund as part of their enormously successful Access to Nature programme.

 Originally a two year project, Natural Wight was awarded a further year’s Sustaining Impact funding by Natural England in 2013.
-Since then, it has secured further funding from various sources (thanks very much!) to take it through to 2018 and beyond!
+With funding from Down to the Coast and the Heritage Lottery Fund and with kind hosts, Vectis Housing Association (thanks very much all!)
+Natural Wight has gone Wild About Wight!